dome church with details of red roof and marble in white and green in florence

-Venice vs Florence: Which City To Visit
+Venice vs Florence: Which City Should You Visit?

-Planning a trip to Italy will have you making some tough choices like – Venice or Florence which is better to visit.
 As a holidaymaker, Italy has many beautiful cities.
 The list is endless.
-So when you’re deciding to go, it’s understandable that you want to see as many as you can, OR you want to know which ones to prioritize.
+So it’s understandable that you want to see as many as you can OR to know which ones to prioritize.

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.